mockgee/mockgee.com/content/faq.md

 **Q: What kind mock API can Mockgee support?**

 Mockgee supports various types of API.
 With Mockgee you can create your API in JSON, XML, Text and HMTL.
 It let sets standard http status code and custom headers.
-In nutshell, exact target API endpotin can be created by using Mockgee.
+In nutshell, exact target API endpoint can be created by using Mockgee.

 **Q: What kind HTTP methods Mockgee support?**